scriptPilot/google-calendar-correction/README.md

 Run the function `onCalendarUpdate()` to correct all events from the start date.

-At the first run, all events are corrected.
+At the first run, all events after the start date are corrected.
 With any other run, only modified events after the start date are corrected.

 ### Trigger